fabrizio-ottati/fabrizio-ottati.dev/content/draft/northpole/index.md

 in a matrix, 2 are zeros (more or less, I am not being extremely precise on this).

-## Axiom 2
+## Axiom 2 - Getting inspired by biological neurons

-> Inspired by biological precision , NorthPole is optimized for 8, 4, and 2-bit
+> Inspired by biological precision, NorthPole is optimized for 8, 4, and 2-bit
 low-precision.
 This is sufficient to achieve state-of-the-art inference accuracy on many neural networks while dispensing with the high-precision required for training.

-Uh, what's that?
+Neurons in biology communicate by means of voltage spikes.
+This can interpreted as binary signals: if I have a spike, I have a logic one; if there is no spike, I have a logic zero.
+This information encoding, if implemented in hardware, requires a single bit.
+This is the analogy the authors are referring to.

 Why should I care about the precision of the data in my neural network?
 Let's introduce a couple of concepts.

 By _precision_ it is meant the number of bits to which your data is encoded.
 The